dotnet/csharplang/spec/delegates.md

 Attempting to invoke a delegate instance whose value is null results in an exception of type `System.NullReferenceException`.

-The following example shows how to instantiate, combine, remove, and invoke delegates:
+\[*Example*: The following example shows how to instantiate, combine, remove, and invoke delegates:

 ```csharp
 using System;